 Some items in newspapers, such as eye-witness accounts and editorials, are considered primary sources.
 While most newspaper articles do not fall into either category and, thus, may not technically be considered primary sources, they are very useful to help understand historical events.
 According to the Center for History and New Media, George Mason University, “Historians generally use newspapers for three purposes: learning facts about specific events; looking for long-term trends; and searching for details or the “texture” surrounding an event—a fact or story that illuminates or complicates a larger pattern.”

 The Library of Congress is host to the Chronicling America Historical Newspaper collection, a project sponsored jointly with the National Endowment for the Humanities.
-The collection features more than 1,500 digitized newspapers from numerous states covering the years between 1836-1922.
+The collection features thousands of digitized newspapers from numerous states covering the years between 1789-1925.
 Additionally, the Library hosts digitized copies of the complete seventy-one-week run (February 8, 1918, to June 13, 1919) of The Stars and Stripes, a U.S. Army publication ordered by General John J. Pershing.

 To help students analyze historic newspaper articles, you can have them use the Library’s primary source analysis tool and the list of guiding questions provided below.